Gliptal/sumo-integrator/doc/README.md

 ## DESCRIPTION

-Integrator is a C++ static library that provides abstract integration tools geared towards connecting [SUMO](http://sumo.dlr.de/index.html) with a (any) graphic engine(s).
+sumo-integrator is a C++ static library that provides abstract integration tools geared towards connecting [SUMO](http://sumo.dlr.de/index.html) with a (any) graphic engine(s).

-Integrator is currently compiled and developed for Unix systems only (`.a`); accordingly, the functionality tests are provided as `.out` executables.
+sumo-integrator is currently compiled and developed for Unix systems only (`.a`); accordingly, the functionality tests are provided as `.out` executables.

 ## FOLDER STRUCTURE